stennety/mywebsite/_posts/2019-10-28-the-information-diet.md

 - Minimize distractions and mindless interactions with technology
 - Maximize time spent in a focused state

+And our assumptions are:
+- Our self control and willpower is a finite resource so we're not going to rely on it
+- Most things are not emergencies

 ## The phone

-The place to start is with your smartphone.
-It's on your person 24/7, filled with apps that are engineered to capitalize on your attention, and checked [every 12 minutes](https://nypost.com/2017/11/08/americans-check-their-phones-80-times-a-day-study/) by most Americans.
+You'll get the most leverage reclaiming your attention by starting with your smartphone.
+It's always the nearest and dearest screen, is filled with apps that are engineered to capitalize on your attention, and checked [every 12 minutes](https://nypost.com/2017/11/08/americans-check-their-phones-80-times-a-day-study/) by most Americans.

 ### Remove distracting apps